 1. Suggest your own date location.
 For me, I only feel comfortable doing drinks on a first date, so I have a few select bars I use in rotation for my first date spots.
 Home court advantage means you’ll know how crowded the bar gets on certain nights, have a go-to drink to order or recommend, and feel comfortable overall.

 2. Before you leave the house, give yourself 10 minutes to review your date’s photos and your online conversation.
-This helps your recognize your potential match quickly when meeting at a crowded spot, and gives you the confidence to reference things you’ve spoken about prior (and not ask men who are not nurses how their nursing job is going).
+A friend of mine uses gay dating sites and he says that looking at pictures helps you recognize your potential match quickly when meeting at a crowded spot, and gives you the confidence to reference things you’ve spoken about prior (and not ask men who are not nurses how their nursing job is going).

 3. If you haven’t spoken on the phone yet, give your date a call on your way to meet him.
 Hearing his voice always makes me more comfortable as it takes away one layer of surprise.
 Plus, a quick chat on the phone gives you a chance to figure out exactly where he will be positioned at the meeting spot.